signalfx/splunk-otel-ios/README.md

 The Splunk RUM iOS agent provides a swift package that can be added to an app that captures:

-- Crashes/unhandled exceptions via [PLCrashReporter](https://github.com/microsoft/plcrashreporter) (temporarily disabled)
 - HTTP requests, via `URLSession` instrumentation
 - Application startup information
 - UI activity - screen name (typically ViewController name), actions, and PresentationTransitions
+- Crashes/unhandled exceptions via [SplunkRumCrashReporting](https://github.com/signalfx/splunk-otel-ios-crashreporting)

 > :construction: This project is currently in **BETA**.